KaikeGold/OsuAreaCalculator/README.md

 ![python_eOnyLRh8QB](https://github.com/user-attachments/assets/753aa001-0cd3-4bab-9749-d2867dd7ab33)

+You should put the adjusted area in your settings, since its calculated for osu! playfield.

 Yes, the app icon is OTD icon with Osu! logo cuz im too lazy to do something original KEKW.